 Speech and Language Acquisition Course

 One of the first speech therapy courses that students pursuing a Bachelor of Science in Speech Pathology take is a speech and language acquisition class.
 This introductory level class provides an overview of the normal progression of language acquisition from infancy to adolescence, theories concerning language acquisition, social factors in speech acquisition, the development of dialects and potential problems in speech development.
-Some programs require students to conduct field research by interviewing children of different age groups.

 Speech Anatomy and Physiology Course